zxc308/P4-tutorials/p4app-exercises/basic_tunnel.p4app/README.md

 `ipv4` headers.
 Remember that the deparser will only emit a header if it is valid.
 A header's implicit validity bit is set by the parser upon extraction.
 So there is no need to check header validity here.
-7. **TODO:** Add static rules for your newly defined table so that the switches will forward correctly for each possible value of `dst_id`.
+7. The static rules for your newly defined table, so that the switches will forward correctly for each possible value of `dst_id`, are already added by appropriate calls to the `insertTableEntry` method near the end of the `main.py` program.
 See the diagram below for the topology's port configuration as well as how we will assign IDs to hosts.
-For this step you will need to add your forwarding rules to the `sX-runtime.json` files.

 ![topology](./topo.png)